blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-<p class="alert alert-info">If you do not understand where the variables for the XPath constructors come from, please review the [XPath Guidelines]({{stache.config.blue_walkthroughs_201_xpaths}}) walkthrough.</p>
+<p class="alert alert-info">If you do not understand where the variables for the XPath constructors come from, please review the [XPath Guidelines]({{stache.config.blue_walkthroughs_xpaths}}) walkthrough.</p>

-This approach will handle the desired logic and UI interactions, but the code itself is bulky and unpleasant.
-The next section shows how manipulating the format of your table can lead to cleaner, more adaptable code.
+This approach handles the desired logic and UI interactions, but the code itself is bulky and unpleasant.
+The next section shows how to manipulate the format of your table to get cleaner, more adaptable code.

 ## Table Guidelines